-Ecology is a sub-discipline of science that aims to document, understand, and predict patterns of distribution and abundance of life forms, and to understand how those patterns are shaped by interactions among individuals of a species, by interactions of populations of a species with each other, by interactions among species, and by the effects of physical (i.e., temperature, wind, water, geology) factors on those interactions.
-Ecologists must consider all biological and physical factors that might explain why an animal occurs in some places and not others, why its population is growing or shrinking, and how the species interacts with other elements of the communities within an ecosystem.
-Knowledge of these patterns and interactions is the first step in predicting a species' responses to human activities, to other species, and to environmental changes.
+Ecology is the sub-discipline of biological science that aims to document, understand, and predict the distribution and abundance of life forms.
+Ecologists consider biological, chemical and physical factors that might explain why an animal occurs in some places and not others, why its population is growing or shrinking, and how a species interacts with the other elements within an ecosystem.
+Knowledge of these patterns and interactions is the first step in predicting a species’ vulnerability to human activities and to environmental changes.

 Long-term ecological studies are essential for making sound management decisions for long-lived species like marine mammals, sea turtles, sea birds and large fishes.
 The Hubbs-SeaWorld Research Institute (HSWRI) Marine Vertebrate Ecology Laboratory (MarVEL) has conducted uninterrupted studies of seals and sea lions at the California Channel Islands and of small cetaceans in eastern central Florida since the late 1970s.
 Field research by HSWRI scientists in these locations in recent years, along with baseline data collected in past decades, supported investigations by HSWRI and others into underlying causes of Unusual Mortality Events affecting bottlenose dolphins in Florida and California sea lions and Guadalupe fur seals on the U.S. west coast.

 Ecological research by HSWRI and colleagues over the past year documented migratory and diving behavior of whale sharks in the Philippines, Indonesia (Papua) and the Galapagos Islands.
 This collaborative whale shark ecology program is the largest of its kind in the world.